MicrosoftDocs/cpp-docs/docs/atl/running-the-program-as-a-local-server.md

 ---
-title: "Running the Program as a Local Server | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
+title: "Running the Program as a Local Server" ms.date: "11/04/2016"
-ms.technology: ["cpp-atl"]
-ms.topic: "conceptual"
-dev_langs: ["C++"]
 helpviewer_keywords: ["debugging [ATL], running services as local server", "ATL services, running as local servers"] ms.assetid: eb9701e6-e2a8-4666-897f-0c893aec8ac7
-author: "mikeblome"
-ms.author: "mblome"
-ms.workload: ["cplusplus"]
 ---
 # Running the Program as a Local Server